waggle-sensor/summer2024/khan/README.md

 - Presented on selection, implementation, evaluation, presentation, and demonstration of papers.
 - Fleshed out demonstration.
 - Tested TroL and integration with current dense captioning models.
+- Continued, commited, and pushed blog.

 ## June 21st

+- Stabilized and established blog workload and scheduling.
+- Continued to test TroL and integration with current dense captioning models.
 - Continued to flesh out demonstration.
-- Continue to test TroL and integration with current dense captioning models.
-- Initiate implementing framework to deploy the technologies.
 - Created a presentation on the selected model implementation.
+- Initiated implementing framework to deploy the technologies.
+- Organized GitHub and Google Drive to consistently contain identical materials.

 ## June 24th (Week 4)